lsst-sqre/sqr-033/index.rst

 .. _qawg-rec-37:

 QAWG-REC-37
-    | It must be possible to submit metrics to SQuaSH from arbitrary pipeline execution environment.
+    | It must be possible to submit metrics to SQuaSH from arbitrary pipeline execution environments.

 .. _qawg-rec-38: